Old Vine Chenin Blanc 2018

 The chenin blanc block at Roza Hills vineyard in Zillah was planted in 1982.
 It’s on a south facing slope of the Rattlesnake Hills, 1200 feet at the highest point on Moxee series soils which is fine silt loam with chunks of decomposed basalt on top a hard layer of calcium carbonate called caliche.

 My chenin blanc is always hand picked and whole cluster pressed.
 The nuanced dynamics of slow native yeast fermentations add complexity.
 In the spring, the wines from the three vineyard lots are blended together, lightly fined with bentonite clay and sterile filtered before bottling.
-I use natural corks, each cork screened for TCA and other off-aromas with Portacork ICON process.
-This year I am using domestically produced bottles from a Seattle glass factory.”
-Winery notes.
+This year I switched to TCA free DIAM corks with no tin capsule.
+My bottle is domestically produced from a Seattle glass factory.